 Padlocks are affordable, easy to use and portable.
 They come in many sizes and offer multiple options for locking and unlocking.
 You can use padlocks with keys, key codes, combination dials and a combination of the above.
 These useful locks can be used to secure gates, lockers, storage rooms, cabinets, sheds and lots more.
 People have been successfully using padlocks for several hundred years with varying degrees of success.
 Their portability and versatility make them useful in locking applications from jails to schools.

 Fingerprint locks are also known as biometric locks and there was a time in the not too distant past when this kind of technology simply did not exist.
 Fingerprint locks are becoming more commonplace and when combined with retina scanners they can lend a quality of lock protection that was previously unmatched.
 Apple is successfully incorporating biometric locks in their products and you can also find these specialty locks on safes, vaults, government facilities, high end homes and commercial locations.

 You can find knob locks in residential or commercial settings all over town.
 They are used on interior doors as well as outside ones and are so common that you can find them virtually everywhere you look.
 They are quite easy and fast to install or change out and the security level of protection they provide is from low to medium.
 This is due to their very basic construction as they have the lock cylinder on the interior of the lock instead of inside the door itself.
 This form of lock construction makes them easy to open with a hammer strike or by simply prying them loose or off altogether.
 You can double their effectiveness by adding a deadbolt lock as described above.

 There are dozens and dozens of additional lock and key types to consider.
-Your best option is to do some research to see what locks best suit your needs.
-Go online and do some searching and be sure to call our shop or your favorite locksmiths in your particular neighborhood for more information on the best locks for your particular needs.
+You can do some research to see what locks best suit your needs.
+Go online and do some searching so you can find the right lock for your particular needs.
 If you have questions, then just call a locksmith.